pedrodbaptista/gamdom_be/README.md

-# Getting Started with Gamdom task for sports events (backend)
+# Getting Started with Gamdom task for sports events

-## Available Scripts
+## Backend

-In the project directory, you can run:
+Go to [https://github.com/pedrodbaptista/gamdom_be](https://github.com/pedrodbaptista/gamdom_be) and clone repo

+Go to terminal and run:
 ### `yarn docker:api`

-Run the installation of the docker compose to spin up the database and run the api in PORT 3000.
-Note: For this you need to have docker installed on your local machine.
+## Frontend
+After running completely, go to [https://github.com/pedrodbaptista/gamdom_fe](https://github.com/pedrodbaptista/gamdom_fe) and clone repo

+Go to terminal and run:
+### `yarn install`

+and then

 ### `yarn start`

-Runs the api in [http://localhost:3001](http://localhost:3001).

-## How to run

-Go to terminal and run:
-`yarn docker:api`

-After running completely, go to [https://github.com/pedrodbaptista/gamdom_fe](https://github.com/pedrodbaptista/gamdom_fe) and clone repo

-Run following commands
-`yarn install`
-and
-`yarn start`
+Note: To run this app you need to have yarn installed.